-Why does God order capital punishment for certain sins?
+Why does God kill people for certain sins?

 Leviticus 20 has a list of sins and their punishments; almost all of them have a resounding theme: death.

 However, if you look back throughout earlier passages in Leviticus, you’ll find detailed descriptions for sacrifices that atoned for different sins (Leviticus 4-6:7).
 So, my biggest question was this: why were the sins in Leviticus 20 deserving of death while other sins could be paid for through sacrifice?
 Why were there no second chances for these sins?
 (Not that we deserve second chances for sin—but still, what made these situations any different?)

 I went back to look at the instructions for sin and guilt offerings, and noticed that they were all for unintentional sin.
 For example, the sin offering instructions in Leviticus 4 is prefaced by:

 “When anyone sins unintentionally and does what is forbidden in any of the Lord’s commands…”